fasterbase/fasterbase-generator/README.md

 ## Modify

 Before publishing the code, you should modify the `meta.json`
-- name: Name of the clould function (should be unique)
 - arguments
   - GET: Provide your queryString as an array.
   - POST: Provide your body as an array.